+The aims of ACT are to reduce psychological suffering and maximise human potential for a fulfilling and meaningful life.
 ACT (which is pronounced as the word ‘act’, not as the initials ‘A.C.T.’) does this by helping you to:

-c) focus your attention on what is important and engage fully in whatever you are doing.
+c) Focus your attention on what is important, and engage fully in whatever you are doing.

 To download a simple, non-technical article which gives a basic overview of ACT, click here